pivotal/docs-platform-automation/docs/concepts/secrets-handling.md

   For example, `/concourse/:team_name/:cred_name` or `/concourse/:team_name/:pipeline_name/:cred_name`.

 ##  Using credhub-interpolate

-The [credhub-interpolate][credhub-interpolate] task can only be used with CredHub.
+The [credhub-interpolate](../tasks.md#credhub-interpolate) task can only be used with CredHub.

-**If using Concourse 5.x+, It is recommended to use the [prepare-tasks-with-secrets][prepare-tasks-with-secrets] task instead.**
+**If using Concourse 5.x+, It is recommended to use the [prepare-tasks-with-secrets](../tasks.md#prepare-tasks-with-secrets) task instead.**

 An example workflow would be storing an SSH key.

-1. Authenticate with your credhub instance.
+1. Authenticate with your CredHub instance.
 2. Generate an ssh key: `credhub generate --name="/concourse/:team_name/:pipeline_name/opsman_ssh_key" --type=ssh`
-3. Create an [Tanzu Operations Manager configuration][opsman-config] file that references the name of the property.
+3. Create an [Tanzu Operations Manager configuration](../inputs-outputs.md#opsman-config) file that references the name of the property.

 ```yaml
 opsman-configuration: